 The AIR Advisory Committee

-The advisory committee will work with SETI Institute management to select future artists in such a way that the program is broad-based and adheres to the criteria stated above.
-This initiative also aspires to encourage young people to experience the exciting possibilities emerging at the nexus of art, technology and the sciences.
-Our explicit goal is to encourage the art that we haven’t seen or heard yet.
-As such the program favors artists working in new media with new ideas.
+The AIR Advisory Committee is made up of contemporary art curators, SETI Institute scientists, and individuals who have a broad awareness of current trends and developments in the contemporary artistic territory where science, technology, and art intersect.
+Near Orbit Active Advisors (NOAA) are the most active and will have the most influence.
+Far Orbit Passive Advisors (FOPA) are former advisors and supporters of the program.
+The advisory committee works with SETI Institute management to select future artists in such a way that the program is broad-based in terms of discipline, culture, race and gender.
+The AIR initiative also aspires to encourage young people to experience the exciting possibilities emerging at the nexus of art, technology, and the sciences.
+Our explicit goal is to make way for the art that we haven’t seen or heard yet.
+As such, the program favors artists working with new ideas.

 Selected individuals are not required to be in residence at the SETI Institute during their term.
 Generally, it is expected that the artist in residence has an established practice in another location and visits the Institute periodically.
 The SETI Institute does not directly provide living space, transportation, or funding for artists selected for the program, although the SETI Institute is available as the institutional home for funded projects that may provide such support.

 SETI Institute AIR recipients must generate their own funding.
 The SETI Institute is a non-profit, 501(c)3, and can be the institutional home to administer government and foundation grants and private donations for individual artist in residence projects.
 In the case of artists applying for grants under the auspices of the Institute, funds received are subject to the same indirect costs as all other awards administered by the SETI Institute.
 Indirect costs are determined according to Federal requirements.